• Skip to primary navigation

 • Provide administrative support to both the Guest Office and Programming Department as assigned, including but not limited to: liaising with multiple hotels, assigning and supervising accommodations to guests, maintaining master hotel grid, purchasing flights and overseeing airfare reimbursements.

-• Coordinate creation and disseminating welcome packs for all Festival Guests.
+• Coordinate creation and disseminating welcome packs and itineraries for all Festival Guests.

 • Work with the Guest Office Manager to ensure SFFILM Guests website is up to date and accurate.